araobp/unity-excavator/doc/AssetBundle.md

 # AssetBundle (Addressable Assets)

-This project is to show how to use Github Pages as an AssetBundle server for Unity applications.
+This project is to show how to use Github Pages as an Addressable Assets server for Unity applications.

 Note: